Mill Rift Hall

-Mill Rift Hall is a historic community center located at Millrift in Westfall Township, Pike County, Pennsylvania.
+Mill Rift Hall is a historic community center located at Millrift in Westfall Township, Pennsylvania.
 It was built in 1905, and is a one-story, gable roofed wood frame, clapboard sided building on a bluestone foundation.
 The interior has an open plan and has an elevated stage and collection of local artifacts.

 It was added to the National Register of Historic Places in 1993.